2010 African U-20 Women's World Cup qualification: First round

 DR Congo won 3−1 on aggregate and advanced to the second round.

 Namibia won on penalties free kick 4−3 after a draw of 3−3 on aggregate and advanced to the second round.

 South Africa won 6−3 on aggregate and advanced to the second round.

-Tunisia won on walkover after Egypt did not appear for the fisrt leg and advanced to the second round.
+Tunisia won on walkover after Egypt did not appear for the first leg and advanced to the second round.

-Ghana won on walkover after Congo did not appear for the fisrt leg and advanced to the second round.
+Ghana won on walkover after Congo did not appear for the first leg and advanced to the second round.

-Zambia won on walkover after Uganda did not appear for the fisrt leg and advanced to the second round.
+Zambia won on walkover after Uganda did not appear for the first leg and advanced to the second round.